JBC2024/ML_EURUSD-PRICE-ESTIMATOR/README.md

 📌 Author:  Justo Barco

-🎯 Objetivo del Proyecto
+🎯 Objetivo del Proyecto:

 The objective of the project is to estimate the closing price of the EUR-USD currency exchange based on the closing price of the previous hours.

-🛠 Dataset Info
+🛠 Dataset Info:

 - Downloadable under subscription (private)
 - Columns